chaincast/contracts/frontend/README.md

-# Sample React Dapp
+# Chaincast React Dapp

-This directory has a sample Dapp to interact with your contracts, built using React.
+This directory has the Chaincast Dapp, built using React.

 ## Running the Dapp